twitocode/Tantalum/content/Books/Leviathan Wakes.md

-p.342-346 - PHOEBE PROTOMOLECULE origins and use AND DRESDEN p.351 - amos is a immume to digusting things p.355-356 - **Earth nuked deimos** miller says holden caused it
+p.342-346 - PHOEBE PROTOMOLECULE origins and use AND DRESDEN p.351 - amos is a immume to digusting things p.355-356 - **Earth nuked deimos** miller says holden caused it p.360-361 - miller and holden fighting about whether they should send the data out.